ljt12138/Hyper-OS/docs/4user/program.md

 In order to run a program in Hyper OS, you need to register the program in `program manager`.
 There are three steps.

-1. Write a generate function like
+1. Write a generation function like

    ```c++
    static program* gen()